CentreSecuriteIA/textbook/docs/Chapters/01 - Capabilities/7-Appendix-2-Discussions-on-LLMs.md

 ## Shallow Understanding?

-**Stochastic Parrot: Do AIs only memorize information without truly compressing it?**
+**Stochastic Parrots: Do AIs only memorize information without truly compressing it?**

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Unfortunately , too few people understand the distinction between memorization and understanding.
-It&#39;s not some lofty question like &quot;does the system have an internal world model?&quot;, it&#39;s a very pragmatic behavior distinction: &quot;is the system capable of broad generalization, or is… <a href="https://t.co/1fagV1YI15">https://t.co/1fagV1YI15</a></p>&mdash; François Chollet (@fchollet) <a href="https://twitter.com/fchollet/status/1735799743505433020?ref_src=twsrc%5Etfw">December 15, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Figure: Tweet from François Chollet ([source](https://twitter.com/fchollet/status/1735799743505433020))

 For example, François Chollet said ([tweet](https://twitter.com/fchollet/status/1735799743505433020)): *“Unfortunately, too few people understand the distinction between memorization and understanding.
 It's not some lofty question like "does the system have an internal world model?", it's a very pragmatic behavior distinction: "is the system capable of broad generalization, or is it limited to local generalization?”. *François Chollet then listed papers aiming to show that LLMs do not really understand. ([source](https://x.com/fchollet/status/1736079054313574578?s=20)) There is a small informal commentary on this list [at this link](https://x.com/CRSegerie/status/1736466297175560268?s=20).